Risk and society, Animal health policies, domestic and wild animals, food systems and food market chains

 MozArh Project (coord.
 J. Cappelle, Cirad; funded by MUSE).
 The main objective of the MozARH project is to make an assessment of the circulation of arenaviruses and its drivers at the rodent / human interface in Mozambique.
 This assessment will inform on the risk of spill-over to humans by identifying key environments and periods or seasons to target surveillance and prevention measures.
 This includes the identification of the social, cultural, economic and political drivers that shape the human/rodent interface.

-SWiM project (coord FAO, funded by EC).
+SWiM (2018-2022; coord FAO, funded by EU).
 The programme will contribute to the conservation and sustainable use of wildlife in forests, savannas and wetlands by regulating wildlife hunting, strengthening the management capacities of indigenous and rural communities and increasing the supply of sustainably produced meat products and farmed fish.
-The project includes to analyse the role of wild meat in the food systems, the drivers and the dynamic of this consumption and to encourage the subsitution of wild meat by "domestic meat".
+The project includes to analyse the role of wild meat in the food systems, the drivers and the dynamic of this consumption and to encourage the subsitution of wild meat by "domestic meat". (more information)

-Prosuli project (2018-2021, coord.
-Alexandre Caron, Cirad, FED).
-The ProSuLi project aims at promoting and strengthening the sustainable management of TransFrontier Conservation Areas (TFAcs) in southern Africa (Botswana, Mozambique, Zimbabwe) through a multi-stakeholder participatory process.
+Prosuli (2018-2021, coord.
+Alexandre Caron, Cirad; EuropAid),Promoting Sustainable LIvelihoods for sustainable Transfrontier conservation areas.
+The ProSuLi project aims at promoting and strengthening the sustainable management of TransFrontier Conservation Areas (TFAcs) in southern Africa (Botswana, Mozambique, Zimbabwe) through a multi-stakeholder participatory process. (more information)

 Value chain analysis (farming systems, market chains, and food systems): social organisations, collective action, inclusiveness and governance